tarantool/doc/doc/1.7/book/admin/daemon_supervision.rst

    * say ``systemctl status tarantool@my_app|grep PID``.

-To see the latest crashes of the Tarantool daemon, say:
+On a ``systemd-enabled`` system, to see the latest crashes of the Tarantool daemon, say:

 .. code-block:: bash